Jahia/jcrestapi/README.md

             <escaped mixin name> : <mixin representation>,
         </for each mixin>
         "_links" : {
-            "self" : { "href" : "<URI identifying the resource associated with the parent's node mixins resource>" }
+            "self" : { "href" : "<URI identifying the resource associated with the parent's node mixins resource>" }, "parent" : { "href" : "<URI identifying the resource associated with the parent node>" }
         }
     },
     // other node elements...